shopware5/devdocs/source/developers-guide/rest-api/index.md

 ## List of API Resources

 The API has multiple resources, each responsible for managing a specific data type.
-These resources can be found in the `engine/Shopware/Controllers/Api/` folder of your Shopware installation.
+These resources can be found in the `engine/Shopware/Controllers/Api/` directory of your Shopware installation.
 Each resource has a correspondent URI, and supports a different set of operations.

 To get more details about the data provided by each specified resource, click on its name.